pa4080/promptopia/README.md

   *Currently the we are supporting only English language, but the project is ready to be extended to support more languages.*

+- Many improvements and added features as:

+  - Fetch a as many data as possible within the backend.
+  - Two major types of Prompt/Posts: 1) GPT and 2) Stable Diffusion (I decide to do not spend more time to improve these categories names).
+    - For the GPT category one may attach a link to a shared chat...
+    - For the Stable Diffusion category one may upload an image...

 References:

 - <https://github.com/adrianhajdin/project_next_13_ai_prompt_sharing>